milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 11. Children’s Privacy

 DigitalOcean does not knowingly collect information from children under the age of 13, and children under 13 are prohibited from using our Services.
-If you learn that a child has provided us with personal information in violation of this Privacy Policy, you can alert us at privacy@digitalocean.com.
+If you learn that a child has provided us with personal data in violation of this Privacy Policy, you can alert us at privacy@digitalocean.com.

 12. Changes to this Privacy Policy

 This Privacy Policy may be modified from time to time, so please review it frequently.
 Changes to this Privacy Policy will be posted on our websites.
-If we materially change the ways in which we use or share personal information previously collected from you through our Services, we will notify you through our Services, by email, or other communication.
+If we materially change the ways in which we use or share personal data previously collected from you through our Services, we will notify you through our Services, on this page, by email, or other communication.

 13. International Data Transfers

-DigitalOcean is a global business.
-We may transfer personal information to countries other than the country in which the data was originally collected.
-These countries may not have the same data protection laws as the country in which you initially provided the information.
-When we transfer your personal information to other countries, we will protect that information as described in this Privacy Policy.
+With respect to Personal Data of Data Subjects located in the EEA, Switzerland, or the United Kingdom that Customer transfers to DigitalOcean or permits DigitalOcean to access, the parties agree that by executing the DPA they also execute the Standard Contractual Clauses, which will be incorporated by reference and form an integral part of the DPA.
+The parties agree that, with respect to the elements of the Standard Contractual Clauses that require the parties’ input, Schedules 1-3 contain all the relevant information.

 EU-U.S. and Swiss-U.S. Privacy Shield.
 For personal data we receive from the EEA and Switzerland, DigitalOcean has certified its compliance to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from such countries.
 To access the Privacy Shield List and to find details of our certification, please visit: https://www.privacyshield.gov/.